 Several different types of cancer can affect the areas of the head and neck.
 Most begin in the lining of moist, mucosal surfaces such as the mouth, nose and throat.
 The cells in the lining are known as squamous cells, and may therefore be affected by squamous cell carcinomas.
-The different types of cancer associated with the head and neck include:

 Like other types of cancer, these diseases can spread to other areas of the body and lead to serious complications.
 Prompt, thorough treatment is essential in restoring the health and overall well-being of patients with head and neck cancer.